a-p-jo/C5/README.md

 It is not necessary that all 8 shifts are used, nor that 8 shifts have unique values, nor even that all 8 shifts have non-zero values -- all this depends on the pin and the length of the message.

-Hence, a number can be ecnrypted as itself, and the ciphertext can prima facie be very random looking in most cases.
+Hence, a number can be ecnrypted as itself, and the ciphertext can prima facie be random looking.

 C5 can, as of v3.0, encode/decode text files upto 100,000 chars as well as smaller messages upto 3000 chars entered through the console.